matrix-org/matrix-spec-proposals/proposals/3215-towards-decentralized-moderation.md

 #### Rejecting moderation

-A member of a Moderation Room may disconnect the Moderation Room from a Community Room by removing state event `m.room.moderation.moderator_of.XXX`.
+A member of a Moderation Room may disconnect the Moderation Room from a Community Room by removing state event `m.room.moderation.moderator_of`, `XXX`.
 This may serve to reconfigure moderation if a Community Room is deleted or grows sufficiently to require its dedicated moderation team/bots.

 #### Reporting an event